andreapollastri/cipi/README.md

 ## 2021.02.27 > "Good things come to those who wait"...
 Cipi Version 3 is almost ready but I move the release date to March 17, 2021.
 I'm really sorry for this little late but I would like to release a perfect and complete product for you!

-## 2020.11.20 > The project is Alive... currently I'm working on Cipi Version 3 that will be release on March the 1st, 2021 and it will be a real revolution!
-Stay tuned!

 ## 2020.07.05 > Cipi Version 3 Development as been started!
 Visit https://github.com/andreapollastri/cipi/projects for Roadmap!